September 26, 2022

 The first church of the two large churches I encountered was a deep brick red color and had scaffolding around one of its towers.
 But otherwise, it was simply stunning against the now-bright blue sky.

-Beyond it, barely a quarter mile away, sat a second immense church too.
+Beyond it, barely a quarter mile away, sat a second immense church, too.
 This one was blue and white, which seemed to be a relatively unusual color for a church, but it was still quite striking in the late afternoon sun.

-And finally, I made it to the third church, a small stucco ermita (chapel), that looked a bit more like what you’d see in the new world as one of the missions dotting the California coast.
+And finally, I made it to the third church, a small stucco ermita (chapel), that looked a bit more like what you’d see in the New World as one of the missions dotting the California coast.

-After guzzling down the fizzy soday, it was time to head to the far end of Coerces to my lodging for the night.
+After guzzling down the fizzy soda, it was time to head to the far end of Coerces to my lodging for the night.
 I was staying down near Playa de Luaña, a small pocket beach with two small boutique hotels.

 It had been a long, long day and I was treating myself to another private hotel room where I could shower and sleep with a touch of privacy.
 And once I was all cleaned up and had my wet clothes hanging to dry in the wind and sunshine, it was time to make a visit to the beach to celebrate my success.

-The sun started to set and the air turned cold, so I turned my back on the beach and made my way over to the sole restaurant located nearby.
+The sun started to set, and the air turned cold, so I turned my back on the beach and made my way over to the sole restaurant located nearby.
 I’d have a quiet meal by myself and then call it an early night before waking up to do it all over again.

 I’d barely sat down in the sparsely crowded restaurant, when you’ll never guess who limped in wearing his flip flops?
 It was Renato!
-So I invited him to join me for dinner, and then he unloaded the full weight of the day during our first glass of wine.
+I invited him to join me for dinner, and then he unloaded the full weight of the day during our first glass of wine.

 Today was just a horrible day, he told me.
 First he had to deal with the call from Italy about some major plumbing issue in his new apartment.
 Then, the rain just about broke his morale.
 And he spent 12 full hours walking today, and just barely limped into Cobreces due to some foot and shoe problems.
 It was just so much to deal with.